Center of Excellence (Why Create One?)

-Since a Center of Excellence is not a physical location, you must have virtual representation across the enterprise.
+Since a Center of Excellence is not a physical location or shared facility, you must have virtual representation across the enterprise.
 If you’re a global organization, for instance, you’ll need representative advocates worldwide.

 Headquarters typically identifies the need and creates the COE, supports it, and ensures it’s promoted throughout the enterprise.
 Collaboration at every level is critical.

-At the end of the day, it’s about what drives the business.
-New standards of excellence established by the COE are often transformational to the business and must be embraced across the enterprise to be impactful.
+At the end of the day, it’s about what drives new business.
+New standards of excellence and operating models established by the COE are often transformational to the business and must be embraced across the enterprise to be impactful.